-North Carolina State University’s Park Scholarships Class of 2017 will present the 18th annual William C. Friday Award to Thomas W. Ross, President of the Volcker Alliance and President Emeritus of the 17-campus University of North Carolina, on Monday, February 27 at 5:30 pm in NC State’s Hunt Library Duke Energy Hall.
-Ross will deliver a lecture immediately following the award presentation.
-The event is free and open to the public; please register to reserve a seat: go.ncsu.edu/friday-award-2017.
+North Carolina State University’s Park Scholarships Class of 2017 presented the 18th annual William C. Friday Award to Thomas W. Ross, President of the Volcker Alliance and President Emeritus of the 17-campus University of North Carolina, on Monday, February 27 at 5:30 pm in NC State’s Hunt Library Duke Energy Hall.
+Immediately following the award presentation, Ross delivered a lecture addressing his recent work on nonpartisan redistricting.

 The William C. Friday Award, named for the former UNC president, honors Friday’s dedication and excellence in leadership, scholarship, character, and service, and recognizes individuals who emulate Friday’s dedication to those principles.
 The recipient of the William C. Friday Award is selected in part by the senior class of Park Scholars each year.
 Until his death in 2012, Friday himself provided input on the students’ nominees for the award.
 During his tenure as UNC President (2011-2016), Ross upheld the tradition by assisting the Park Scholars with their award recipient selections.